BHCSSD/10.1.9-assignment-using-variables/README.md

 Did you do this right?
 You should now have **8 separate** variables, each with words already stored in them.

 2. ## Draw the timetable
-- Using lines and/or rectangles, you will set up a grid for a 1 semester time table.
+- Using lines and/or rectangles, you will set up a grid for a 1 semester timetable.
 This will essentially be a 2x5 table (or something similar)
 - Create a rectangle with a black stroke and an orange fill.
 The size and location are up to you but be sure to it big enough to fit in your timetable
 - Change your stroke to black and then draw lines to create the grid within your rectangle. colours are optional

-3. ## Use text() statements that use the above variables to print out the information into the time table.
+3. ## Use text() statements that use the above variables to print out the information into the timetable.
 One possible layout is the following:
 |  | Class |
 | ----------- | ----------- |
 | Block 1 | Calm |